BasPieren/frontend-data/README.md

 * [prettier](https://www.npmjs.com/package/prettier)
 * [file-system](https://www.npmjs.com/package/file-system)

-## Research / Concepting 📑
+## Research and concepting 📑
-This is the research / concepting work I have done in the first week.
+This is the research and concepting work I have done in the first week.
 I wanted to continue with the concept of using books that where published during World War II.

 ### Sketches